 These V9 NYC reissues are often confused with the vintage black and red Big Muffs made from the late 1970s through 1980s, but the vintage versions did not have an LED light and included the slider switch on the back.
 Some of the re-issues were made with the old style pointer knobs with ridged sides, almost identical to the old V3 knobs, which has added to the confusion.
 The easiest way to tell if it is a V9 reissue is to look for the red LED on the front and the battery door cover on the back.
 That LED changed from a standard red LED to a clear red LED around 2008.

 THE SOUND - The tone is in the same family as the old version 6 Big Muffs from the early 1980s, though this is not actually a reissue of that version.
 Component values were changed, making it a bit more muffled (muffier?), and modern sounding, without the clarity of most of the early vintage USA Muffs.
-The first version is the most like the old early 70's Big Muffs, with a bit more note clarity than the later revisions, asn slightly less bass.
-The component values were modified in 2000 (revision A), 2007 (revision B) and then again in 2008 (revision C).
-The later versions have a thicker and bassier sound than the Rev A and B Muffs, with less note clarity, but a thicker and heavier sound when playing chords.
+The first version is the most like the old early 70's Big Muffs, with a bit more note clarity than the later revisions, and slightly less bass.
+The 2000 and revision A circuits sound the same.
+The component values were modified in 2007 (revision B) and then again in 2008 (revision C).
+The later versions have a thicker and bassier sound than the Rev A and B circuits, with less note clarity, but a thicker and heavier sound when playing chords.
 The bottom end is also beefier on the B and C versions than most vintage Muffs.
 Presumably this was done to give them a more modern, heavy and dronier sound.
 Mid tones are very scooped.
 These do not react as sharply to pinch harmonics as the V1, V2, and V3 Big Muffs and do not work as well for crisp palm muting as some early Muffs.
 It has a grungier, but very cool character to the sound.
 Think Jack White of the White Stripes' tone.
 The bass and treble varies slightly from unit to unit, but the differences are usually minor.

 Shown above - The V9 NYC Reissue Big Muff with old V3 Daka-Ware style knobs, made in 2000.
 Note the new battery door cover, not found on any vintage USA Big Muff.